maquhal/PM25-Multimodal-Deep-Learning-Benchmark/README.md

 ## Introduction

-A research-oriented benchmark for 24-hour PM2.5 forecasting using multimodal environmental data and state-of-the-art deep learning architectures.
+A research-oriented benchmark for 24-hour PM2.5 forecasting using multimodal environmental data and modern deep learning architectures.

 This project was developed as part of my MSc dissertation in Artificial Intelligence at the University of Surrey.
 It integrates ground-based air-quality observations, meteorological reanalysis data, and satellite-derived aerosol information to evaluate multiple deep learning architectures in data-scarce regions.